galaxyproject/training-material/topics/epigenetics/tutorials/hicexplorer/tutorial.md

 >    - "+Insert Include tracks in your plot"
 >    - "Choose style of the track" to `Bedgraph matrix track`
 >    - "Plot title" to `TAD separation score`
->    - "Track file bedgraph format" to `hicFindTads on data XX: matrix with multi-scale TAD scores`
+>    - "Track file bedgraph format" to `hicFindTads on data XX: TAD information in bm file`
 >    - "Color of track" to blue
 >    - "Width" to `4`
 >    - "Set type to lines" to 'True'